 - 2. Operators of emergency response vehicles and other medical professionals; - 3.
 Social workers and mental health professionals; - 4.
-Law enforcement officials; - 5.
+Law enforcement officials; - 16 5.
 Staff of domestic violence programs; - 6.
 Long-term care facility personnel, including staff of nursing facilities, intermediate care facilities for individuals with intellectual disabilities (ICFs/IID), assisted living facilities, and residential care facilities; - 7.
 Other health care professionals; - 8.
-Persons entering into transactions with a caretaker or other person who has assumed the role of financial management for a vulnerable adult; - 9.
-Staff of residential care facilities, group homes, or employment settings for individuals with intellectual disabilities; - 10.
-Job coaches, community service workers, and personal care assistants; and
+Persons entering into transactions with a caretaker or other person who has assumed the role of financial management for a vulnerable adult;

+9. Staff of residential care facilities, group homes, or employment settings for individuals with intellectual disabilities;

+- 10. Job coaches, community service workers, and personal care assistants; and - 11.
+Municipal employees.

-- 11. Municipal employees. - If the report is not made in writing in the first instance, as soon as possible after it is initially made by telephone or otherwise, the report shall be reduced to writing by the Department of Human Services, in accordance with rules promulgated by the Director of Human Services, or the local municipal police or sheriff's department, whichever entity received the initial report.
-The report shall contain the following information: - the name and address of the vulnerable adult, а. - b. the name and address of the caretaker, guardian, or person having power of attorney over the vulnerable adult's resources if any, - a description of the current location of the c. vulnerable adult, - d. a description of the current condition of the vulnerable adult, and - a description of the situation which may constitute е. abuse, neglect or exploitation of the vulnerable adult. - If federal law specifically prohibits the disclosure of any of the information required by this subsection, that information may be excluded from the report.
+- C. 1.
+If the report is not made in writing in the first instance, as soon as possible after it is initially made by telephone or otherwise, the report shall be reduced to writing by the State Department of Human Services Health, in accordance with rules promulgated by the Director State Commissioner of Human Services Health, or the local municipal police or sheriff's department whichever entity received the initial report.
+The report shall contain the following information: - a. the name and address of the vulnerable adult, - b. the name and address of the caretaker, guardian, or person having power of attorney over the vulnerable adult's resources if any, - c. a description of the current location of the vulnerable adult, - d. a description of the current condition of the vulnerable adult, and - e. a description of the situation which may constitute abuse, neglect, or exploitation of the vulnerable adult.

+2. If federal law specifically prohibits the disclosure of any of the information required by this subsection, that information may be excluded from the report.
-D. If the initial report is made to the local municipal police department or sheriff's office, such police department or sheriff's office shall notify, as soon as possible, the Department of Human Services of its investigation and Oklahoma's Protection and Advocacy System.

-- E. Any person who knowingly and willfully fails to promptly report any abuse, neglect, or exploitation as required by the provisions of subsection A of this section, upon conviction, shall be guilty of a misdemeanor punishable by imprisonment in the county jail for a term not exceeding one (1) year or by a fine of not more than One Thousand Dollars (\$1,000.00), or by both such fine and imprisonment. - F. 1.
+- D. If the initial report is made to the local municipal police department or sheriff's office, such police department or sheriff's office shall notify, as soon as possible, the Department of Human Services of its investigation. - E. The State Department of Health shall forward a copy of all initial reports to Oklahoma's Protection and Advocacy System. - F. Any person who knowingly and willfully fails to promptly report any abuse, neglect, or exploitation as required by the provisions of subsection A of this section, upon conviction, shall be guilty of a misdemeanor punishable by imprisonment in the county jail for a term not exceeding one (1) year or by a fine of not more than One Thousand Dollars (\$1,000.00), or by both such fine and imprisonment. - F. G. 1.
 Any person participating in good faith and exercising due care in the making of a report pursuant to the provisions of this section shall have immunity from any civil or criminal liability that might otherwise be incurred or imposed.
 Any such participant shall have the same immunity with respect to participation in any judicial proceeding resulting from the report. - 2.
 The same immunity from any civil or criminal liability shall also be extended to previous employers of a person employed to be responsible for the care of a vulnerable adult, who in good faith report to new employers or prospective employers of such caretaker any misconduct of the caretaker including, but not limited to, abuse, neglect or exploitation of a vulnerable adult, whether confirmed or not.